mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 Some reviewers have the misconception that they should not approve a code review until they've witnessed fixes for every last issue.
 This is poor practice and wastes time for both the reviewer and the author.

-Granting approval when the following are true of your remaining notes:
+Grant approval when the following are true of your remaining notes:

-* You have no more notes worth discussing.
+* You have no more notes.
-* The remaining changes you're suggesting are so trivial that it's not worth the cost of an additional round of review (e.g. renaming a variable, fixing a typo).
+* The remaining changes you're suggesting are so trivial that it's not worth the cost of an additional round of review (e.g., renaming a variable, fixing a typo).
 * Your final round of notes consist of minor suggestions that you don't mind if the author rejects, so your approval stands whether or not they act on them.
   * Explicitly mark optional notes as optional so that your teammate doesn't assume the approval is contingent on accepting the notes.

-If your only remaining note is that the author missed a period at the end of a comment and you *don't* grant approval, you're either a control freak or you have such a low opinion of your teammate that you can't trust them to add punctuation without screwing something else up.
+If your only remaining note is that the author missed a period at the end of a comment and you *don't* grant approval, it signals that you're either a control freak or you have such a low opinion of your teammate that you can't trust them to add punctuation without screwing something else up.

 This doesn't always go perfectly.
 I'd say that 5% of the time, the author either misinterprets or completely misses a note I gave alongside my approval.
 To mitigate this, I simply look at the changes the author makes after my approval.
 In the rare case of miscommunication, I either follow up with them to let them know or just fix it myself and send it to them for review.
 Doing a small amount of work in the 5% case is much better than adding unnecessary effort and delay in the 95% case.